robertmaxwilliams/max-website/blog/2019-1-18-Response-to-Meditations-on-Moloch.md

 A few months ago, I read
 [Meditations on Moloch by Scott Alexander](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/) and thought it was the most absolute and true piece of horror ever discovered.
 However, Moloch's grip is not absolute, and Alexander notes this if you look carefully.
-In the alegory of the rats, they note that population struggle isn't quite that intense:
+In the allegory of the rats, they note that population struggle isn't quite that intense:

 "For a bunch of reasons evolution is not quite as Malthusian as the ideal case, but it provides the